DayZ-Mirrors/dayzdockerserver/README.md

 The main goal is to provide a turnkey DayZ server with mod support that can be spun up with as little as a machine running Linux with Docker and Docker Compose installed.

-## TL;DR for setting up a release DayZ server with the "1.21 stable reelase":
+## TL;DR for setting up a release DayZ server with the "1.21 stable release":

 ```shell
 git clone https://ceregatti.org/git/daniel/dayzdockerserver.git